jsreport/docs/docs/faq.md

 You can choose one from the options below:

 1. The license key can be saved into the application working directory or data folder as `license-key.txt`
-2. Filled in the configuration file in the property `license-key`
+2. Filled in the configuration file in the property `license-key`, or `licenseKey`
-3. Passed in the command line parameter as `--license-key=xxx`
+3. Passed in the command line parameter as `--license-key=xxx` or `--licenseKey=xxx`
-4. Set in the environment variable as `license-key`
+4. Set in the environment variable as `license-key` or `licenseKey`

 when using the [official jsreport docker image](https://github.com/jsreport/jsreport/blob/master/docker/README.md) you can follow [these instructions](https://github.com/jsreport/jsreport/blob/master/docker/README.md#apply-license-key) to apply your license key.